chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 25 (sprint 2):
+1. Yesterday I finished lesson 5.3.
+2. Today I completed lesson 5.9 on CD Fundamentals.
+Posted my updates to my Github blog.
+3. All over the place with other challenges and studies.

 Day 24 (sprint 2):
-1. Yesterday I finished lesson 4.2.
+1. Yesterday I finished lesson 5.2.
-2. Today I started with lesson 4.3 videos.
+2. Today I started with lesson 5.3 videos.
 Posted my updates to my Github blog.
 3. Slack is such a great place to slack off unfortunately for me.

 #st_canada